OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

       complete) transition a process from one of these states to the other
     - **Process list** - contains information about all processes in the system
-    - **Process Control Block** - An individual structure that stores all of the information about a process, inorder to keep track of all the running programs in a system.
+    - **Process Control Block** - An individual structure that stores all of the information about a process inorder to keep track of all the running programs in a system.

     ###### [Return](#systems-introduction) to the *Systems Introduction* module